-Inspired by the writings of Jeff Augen, I am happy to get my hands dirty at programming once again.
-I created four indicators based on his articles and books about differential volatility.
+Using the mathematical concepts Jeff Augen presents in The Volatility Edge in Options Trading, I am happy to present my adaptation of his “price spike” graphs.
+I made four indicators based on his articles and books about differential volatility.
 Though Augen recommends developing a database/spreadsheet system for personal research, I have developed these indicators to give a very rapid graphical representation of price change history, using pricing information already supplied by thinkorswim.
 This means that no database or subscription service is necessary with these indicators.

 The indicator shown at the bottom plots overnight volatility (yesterday’s close to today’s open) as measured in standard deviations of the recent close-to-open price change volatility.
 The “recent” period I refer to is user-defined; I use a default 20-period sliding window, but it can be set to however many periods you like.

 Any close-to-open price change larger than 1.5 standard deviations is indicated by an upward green or downward red spike.
 However, the minimum highlighted spike size is also user defined.
 I use a default of 1.5 standard deviations.